American Council of Trustees and Alumni: Organization

 ACTA is a non-profit organization and is funded by grants from foundations and gifts from individuals.
 Foundations that have donated to ACTA include the Lynde and Harry Bradley Foundation, the John M. Olin Foundation and the Lumina Foundation for Education.
-Members of ACTA's board of directors include Edwin D. Williamson, M.D. (chairman), Robert T. Lewit, Jane Fraser, David Bruce Smith, Jody Wolfe, Stephen Joel Trachtenberg, John W. Altman, Heidi Ganahl, Paul S. Levy, and Michael Poliakoff.
+Members of ACTA's board of directors include Mark Ridenour (chairman), Edwin D. Williamson (secretary), John Altman(treasurer), Janice Rogers Brown, Heidi Ganahl, Paul S. Levy, Karrin Taylor Robson, Stuart Taylor, Jr., Stephen Joel Trachtenberg, and Reuben Jeffery.

 Activities

 ACTA's stated goals are to promote academic freedom, academic excellence, and accountability in higher education.
 ACTA promotes a substantial core curriculum, exposing college students to a broad range of ideas, for an active role for governing boards, and for greater transparency and accountability in higher education.
 According to ACTA, a university education should prepare its graduates to become "informed citizens, effective workers, and lifelong learners."

+ACTA is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.

 Academic freedom

-ACTA argues that students should be free to express their views on campus.
-In this regard, the organization is closely aligned with the Foundation for Individual Rights in Education and the two organizations have collaborated on cases.

-ACTA opposes campus speech codes.
+ACTA argues that students should be free to express their views on campus and states that it opposes campus speech codes.
 ACTA has spoken out against the dis-invitation of speakers and called on universities to use guest speakers to add to the mix of ideas.

 Roger Bowen, the former General Secretary of the American Association of University Professors, has criticized ACTA on the grounds that non-academics should not weigh in on academic questions.

 ACTA has opposed the ban of Reserve Officers' Training Corps (ROTC) programs on campuses.

-An ACTA study in 2004 found that 49 percent of students at selective colleges complained of professors frequently injecting political comments into their courses even if they had nothing to do with the subject, while 46 percent of students reported that professors used their classrooms to promote their own political views.

 Free to Teach, Free to Learn

 In April 2013, ACTA published a guide for trustees titled Free to Teach, Free to Learn: Understanding and Maintaining Academic Freedom in Higher Education.
-The guide reports on the decline of academic freedom and intellectual diversity on college campuses.
+The guide reports on what it says is the decline of academic freedom and "intellectual diversity" on college campuses.
 Contributors to the guide include former Harvard University president Lawrence Summers, U.S. Circuit Judge José A. Cabranes, CUNY board chairman and former Yale professor Benno Schmidt, and Alan Charles Kors and Harvey Silverglate, co-founders of the Foundation for Individual Rights in Education.